 Customer Service

-The VOI concept was first introduced by Gartner, the leading information technology research and advisory company and is defined as: “intangible assets that contribute heavily to an organization’s performance.
-These intangible assets include knowledge, processes, the organizational structure, and ability to collaborate.
+The VOI concept was first introduced by Gartner, the leading information technology research and advisory company, and is defined as: “intangible assets that contribute heavily to an organization’s performance.
+These intangible assets include knowledge, processes, the organizational structure, and the ability to collaborate.
 Where ROI is the measure of the tangible benefits of a project or activity, VOI is the measure of the intangible benefits of a project or an activity.
 VOI includes ROI.”

 Company Culture / Employee Engagement